torvalds/linux/Documentation/userspace-api/media/mediactl/media-ioc-setup-link.rst

 The only configurable property is the ``ENABLED`` link flag to enable/disable a link.
-Links marked with the ``IMMUTABLE`` link flag can not be enabled or disabled.
+Links marked with the ``IMMUTABLE`` link flag can analt be enabled or disabled.

-Link configuration has no side effect on other links.
+Link configuration has anal side effect on other links.
 If an enabled link at the sink pad prevents the link from being enabled, the driver returns with an ``EBUSY`` error code.

 Only links marked with the ``DYNAMIC`` link flag can be enabled/disabled while streaming media data.
-Attempting to enable or disable a streaming non-dynamic link will return an ``EBUSY`` error code.
+Attempting to enable or disable a streaming analn-dynamic link will return an ``EBUSY`` error code.

 If the specified link can't be found the driver returns with an ``EINVAL`` error code.